-In addition, Mr Donovan has experience in the capital markets having raised capital and assisted numerous companies in achieving an initial listing on the ASX, as well as for a period of time, as a private client adviser at a boutique stock broking group.
+In addition, Mr Donovan has experience in capital markets having raised capital and assisted numerous companies in achieving an initial listing on the ASX, as well as for a period of time, as a private client adviser at a boutique stock broking group.

-Mr Donovan has a relevant interest in 60,000 contributing shares.
+Mr Donovan has a relevant interest in 19,047 ordinary fully paid shares, 60,000 contributing shares. and 1,350,000 options.